Oceans as Archives

 The first part of the series took place online and was hosted at the University of British Columbia in Spring 2021.
 The second part of the series was held at the University of Amsterdam in 2022.
 The series will also become an edited collection.

-The series is co-organized with Renisa Mawani and Kristie Flannery
+The series was co-organized with Renisa Mawani and Kristie Patricia Flannery

 For more details: www.oceansasarchives.org